hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/leibniz_hardware.rst

 there.
 Leibniz also refined the binary number system, the foundation of nearly all modern computers.
 He also designed mechanical calculators on which one could do the four basic operations (add, subtract, multiply and divide).
-In all, Leibniz made contributions to phylosophy, mathematics, physics and technology, and several other fields.
+In all, Leibniz made contributions to philosophy, mathematics, physics and technology, and several other fields.